silanthro/stores-client/content/blog/introducing-stores.md

 ## What exactly can you do with Stores?

 We aim to make building LLM agents with tools as simple as possible for you.
-For now, Stores focuses on letting you give your agents tools and working with the major LLM providers.
+For now, Stores focuses on letting you easily add tools to your agents and work with the major LLM providers.

-1. Give your agent tools
-2. Easily format tools for all major LLM providers
-3. Securely provide credentials if needed
-4. Execute tools with a helper function

-### 1. Give your agent tools
+### 1. Add tools with a few lines of code

 At its core, Stores make it easy to give your agents tools via an `Index`.
 You can add tools to an `Index` from [any of the following sources](/docs/guide/_index/what_is_an_index):